 Practical development research helps inform where and how our own and our partners' resources can most effectively and efficiently be deployed.
 It helps to find solutions to priority development challenges and opportunities.
 Research investments are managed across the department in line with the research requirements of our country, regional, sectoral and thematic programs, working with partner governments and other stakeholders.

-DFAT funded development research is helping to improve the quality and effectiveness of Australian aid in developing countries.
-A robust and relevant knowledge base provides the evidence we need for sound development policies and programs.
+DFAT funded development research is helping to improve the quality and effectiveness of our investments through our Partnerships for Recovery: Australia's COVID-19 Development Response Strategy.
+We continue to draw on local and international analysis, expertise, and research to inform our evolving approach.
+A robust and relevant knowledge base provides the evidence we need for sound development policies and programs

-Australian aid funds many different types of research to answer development challenges, to assist us to monitor development impact, or to better target programs.
+Development program funds support research, analysis and expertise to inform our approach, to development challenges, to assist us to monitor development impact, or to better target programs.
 We fund research that: